 queue_depth metric should stay around zero or slightly above zero in busy systems.
 The

 queue_depth can ebb and flow, but it should not show a pattern of consistently increasing.
 If the

 queue_depth is continually growing, then increase your command processing threads.

-Command processing threads defaults to CPUs/2.
+Command processing threads default to CPUs/2.
 If PuppetDB is on its own node, increase the number of command processing threads.

 If PuppetDB is on the same node as the primary server, increase the number of CPUs available to the primary server to provide enough resources to increase the number of command processing threads.

 You might want to collect metrics on compiler nodes.
-PuppetDB is installed on all compilers, so you can collect PuppetDB metrics on compilers.
+PuppetDB is installed on all compilers so that you can collect PuppetDB metrics on compilers.
 By default, you can’t get metrics data from compilers remotely due to the following:

 /metrics/v1endpoint is disabled by default.

 If you have questions about tuning your deployment, open a support ticket.
 Please attach the following files to help us troubleshoot your performance issues and resolve them quickly:

 - A support script tarball